idvorkin/idvorkin.github.io/_d/taxes.md

 If the stock goes up to 110$, you don't want to sell at 100$ (you'd lose 10$), so you let the put expire.
 This lets you ensure you won't lose any money (recall the option was at the strike price) **costing you 1$**

 NOTE: You don't need to own the stock to be able to make money in a put, in our example where the stock drops to 90$, you'd buy the stock at 90 for market price, and sell it for 100$, again **netting you 9$**

-#### Sell a Put Option

-You guarantee to "buy at a particular price".
-You will be given a low amount of money to guarantee you'll buy at a particular price.
-This lets you make money if a stock rises.

-Imagine you buy a put for 1$, for a strike price of 100$.

-If the stock goes to 90$ in 30 days, the  "call put will be exercised", and you'll pay  10$, for a price of 1$, **costing you 9$**.

-If the stock goes up to 110$, the buyer don't want to sell you the stock at 100$ (they'd lose 10$), so they let the put expire.
-This lets you make extra money:  10$ from stock appreciation and 1$ from selling the put, **netting you 11$**

 #### Uncovered vs Covered